REPRESENTATION FOR COLLEGES, UNIVERSITIES, CONFERENCES & GOVERNING BODIES

 - Crisis Management

 A college athlete’s need for an experienced attorney has never been higher.
-From assistance with eligibility, scholarship, and transfer issues, to advice and representation relating to the newly emerging name, image, and likeness laws and legislation, college athletes often need an attorney to advocate on their behalf and to assist and advise on these types of issues during an important time in their life.
+From assistance with eligibility, scholarship, and transfer issues, to advice and representation relating to the newly emerging name, image, and likeness (NIL) laws and legislation, college athletes often need an attorney to advocate on their behalf and to assist and advise on these types of issues during an important time in their life.

-Kennyhertz Perry’s college sports practice provides representation to those who are seeking an attorney with expertise to advise them on the myriad legal concerns prevalent in college athletics today.
+Kennyhertz Perry’s college sports practice provides representation to those who are seeking an attorney with the expertise to advise them on the myriad legal concerns prevalent in college athletics today.
 Consisting of accomplished lawyers with extensive, diverse, and hands-on experience in the sports world, our college athlete lawyers can provide assistance on a broad array of issues including:

 - NCAA Student-Athlete Sports Litigation

 - NCAA Athlete Internal Administrative Proceedings and Investigations